jackfranklin/test-data-bot/README.md

 });
 ```

-A user generated from this factory will always the same data.
-However, if you generate two users using the factory above, they will have _exactly the same object_ for the `details` key:
+A user generated from this builder will always the same data.
+However, if you generate two users using the builder above, they will have _exactly the same object_ for the `details` key:

 ```js
 const userOne = userBuilder();